srishtii24/OpenCV/README.md

 # OpenCV

 ## About OpenCV
-OpenCv stands for OPen Computer Vision.
+OpenCV stands for Open Computer Vision.
 With help of OpenCV, we can write Intelligent code to control our cameras.

 ### Installation:  (for Python 3)